9 Tips to Prepare for a Multi-Day Hike in New Zealand

 Prepare for the New Zealand wilderness.

 True wilderness is only discovered by doing a multi-day hike!
 New Zealand certainly doesn’t have a lack of multi-day hikes – or ‘tramping tracks’ as the Kiwis would say.
 With mountain ranges, volcanoes, lakes, rivers and rainforest, New Zealand invites people to tie up their hiking boots and go on an adventure.
-If you’re thinking of taking a hike into the backcountry, here’s some tips on how to prepare and keep safe.
+If you’re thinking of taking a hike into the backcountry, here are some tips on how to prepare and keep safe.

 We also recommend following AdventureSmart Outdoor Safety Code, which lists five simple rules in your own language.
+On top of that, there’s more advice packed into Multi-Day Backpacking Trips in New Zealand: A Complete Guide.

 1. CHOOSE THE RIGHT TRACK